Tofandel/prerenderer/README.md

 </div>

 ## About prerenderer

-**Note: This package is unstable and still under active development.
-Use at your own risk.**

 The goal of this package is to provide a simple, framework-agnostic prerendering solution that is easily extensible and usable for any site or single-page-app.